TSKVenkat/strive-ui/docs/README.md

 ### Accessibility

-All Strive UI components are built with accessibility in mind, following WCAG guidelines and WAI-ARIA patterns.
+All Pulse UI components are built with accessibility in mind, following WCAG guidelines and WAI-ARIA patterns.
 The accessibility guide provides details on how we implement accessibility features and how you can maintain them in your implementations.

 ## Documentation Standards